- Program curriculum and final degree

-- Theory classes on the creative editing process and the use of editing programs (Final Cut, Pro Tools, After Effects and Da Vinci).
+- Theory classes on the creative editing process and the use of editing programs (Pro Tools, After Effects and Da Vinci).

 - Classes reviewing the work produced by students outside of class.
 These projects will involve experimenting with different types of editing (narrative, musical, collage etc.).